Wyrzysk: History

-Wyrzysk was incorporated into a newly reborn Poland in 1919 by Treaty of Versailles, but merely 20 years later, with the beginning of World War II, the town was yet again occupied by Germany and annexed into the new Third Reich province of Reichsgau Danzig-West Prussia as the seat of the county/district (kreis) of Wirsitz.
+Wyrzysk was incorporated into a newly reborn Poland in 1919 by the Treaty of Versailles, but merely 20 years later, with the beginning of World War II, the town was yet again occupied by Germany and annexed into the new Third Reich province of Reichsgau Danzig-West Prussia as the seat of the county/district (kreis) of Wirsitz.
 In October and November 1939, as part of the Intelligenzaktion, the German gendarmerie and Selbstschutz carried out mass arrests of local Poles, who then were imprisoned in the local court prison.
 Many Poles from Wyrzysk, including teachers and priests, were among hundreds of Poles massacred by the Germans in the nearby village of Paterek in October and November 1939.
 In 1940–1942, the occupiers also carried out expulsions of Poles, whose houses were then handed over to German colonists as part of the Lebensraum policy.
+The local Polish police chief and further three Polish policemen from Wyrzysk were murdered by the Russians in the Katyn massacre in 1940.
 A forced labor subcamp of the Stalag XX-A prisoner-of-war camp was operated by the Germans in the town.
 One of its prisoners was British actor Sam Kydd, who, as he wrote in his memoir, even learned various Polish phrases through contact with the local Polish population.
 In 1944, the Germans deported 300 Polish forced laborers aged 15–50 from the county to a forced labour camp in Jajkowo.
-The town was taken by the Red Army in January 1945 and returned to Poland after the war.
+The town was taken by the Red Army in January 1945 and returned to Poland after the war, although with a Soviet-installed communist regime, which stayed in power until the Fall of Communism in the 1980s.

+In the following years, the Polish anti-communist resistance was active in the town and its environs, including the nationwide Freedom and Independence Association and Home Army, and several local organizations.
+On 24 May 1946, the Polish resistance liberated 43 prisoners from a local communist prison.